 Every Friday, the headteacher sends home a newsletter with each child to tell you about special events, school activities, news and to give you information on day-to-day school life.
-It is also published on our school website each week.
+It is also published on our school website each week and from here can be easily translated into most home languages.